VickySteeves/NaNoWriMo-novel/novel.md

 “*Across space and time?
 That’s a bit weird...what’s that about?*”

 “Harriet!
 Harriet!
 Hey!
 Wait up!”
 Whipping around, Harriet saw Ruth running down a path in the park to come over to her.
-Her bone straight
+Her bone straight hair whipped around her face but her smile penetrated the mask it formed in front of her face.

 “Hi!”
 She panted, coming up next to Harriet, “Want to go to class together?
 It’s almost time.
 Do you know what room it’s in?”